chrisdav1022/AirBnB_clone/README.md

 # DESCRIPTION

-This project consists of taking the commands and classes that the user writes to interpret and execute them, the result will be a json file that will show the instance created, the id with current date and time
+This project consists of taking the commands and classes that the user writes to interpret and execute them, the result will be a json file that will show the instance created, the id with current date and time.
 Finally, it gives the user the possibility to continue writing, creating, observing, destroying and updating the information of the classes.
 Possible errors when executing commands are: